doug-moen/openscad2/functional_geometry/Programming.md

 * **low level annoyances** <br>
   The FG low level API has an ease of use problem, similar to `polyhedron` in OpenSCAD.
-  It's possible to write a bad distance function for functional representation, which could cause error messages or rendering problems later, and it's hard to automatically detect and report these problems.
+  It's possible to write a bad distance function for a primitive shape, which could cause error messages or rendering problems later, and it's hard to automatically detect and report these problems when the shape is constructed.

 * **no `minkowski` or `hull`** <br>
   There's no efficient implementation of Minkowski Sum and Convex Hull.